This post contains affiliate links for which we get a small commission at no extra cost to you.

 We split our stay between two hotels, the first being the Cambria Hotel which was in an excellent location and one we got at a steal on Hotwire.
 Our room was huge with king bed, office area with a desk and a living room that had a pull out couch.

 Our second hotel was the Residence Inn Chicago Downtown hotel, which we used Marriott points for.
 If you are not a Marriott rewards member, you are missing out!
 They treat their award members really well and having gold status with them means we get a ton of perks!
 Our rooms are now ready before 10am, we get 4pm check outs, free upgrades to huge rooms and free breakfast which is worth it especially since many hotel buffets are $25 and up a person!
-I highly recommend getting the Marriott Rewards Premier card and start getting rooms for free!
+I highly recommend getting the new Marriott Premier Plus card and start getting rooms for free!
+The current sign up bonus is 100k and it won’t be around forever.

 THINGS TO DO